kdgregory/log4j-aws-appenders/docs/design.md

 deliver (which might never happen).

+## Initialization

+When the logwriter starts up, it has to perform several actions.
+For example, the Kinesis writer must list streams to determine whether its stream exists, and optionally creates the stream if it doesn't.
+This can take several seconds in the best of cases, and may take much more if there is heavy contention (requiring client retries).
+If the writer is unable to connect to the service (for example, because it's in a private subnet without a NAT), it will take minutes to timeout.

+Pre-3.1, the appenders would wait up to 60 seconds for the logwriter to report that it was initialized.
+This would delay initialization of the entire logging framework, and as a result, application startup.
+And since none of the logging frameworks have a way for the appender to report failed initialization, this wait was pointless.

+With 3.1, the appender returns as soon as it starts the logwriter thread, and the writer performs its initialization asynchronously.
+Meanwhile, the application can send messages to the appender, and they will be buffered in the queue between appender and writer.

+> If there's a lot of logging at application startup and the writer takes a long time to initialize, messages may be dropped from the queue.
+If you are concerned about that, increase the discard threshold.

+The `initializationTimeout` configuration property controls how long the logwriter waits for all initialization tasks to complete.
+The defaults give more than enough time for a writer to start in normal conditions.
+If you expect a lot of contention (for example, because you're running many concurrent Batch jobs), you might need to increase this value.

+If the timeout expires, then the writer will write an error message on the framework logger and disable itself: it sets the queue's discard threshold to 0 and stops its thread.
+There is no way to restart the writer without restarting the application (in practice, the only reason for a writer to timeout is if it can't connect to AWS, which requires infrastructure changes, so there's no reason to retry once the timeout expires).

 ## Shutdown

 When the logging framework is shut down (or an indivudal appender is explicitly stopped), the